 To give a classic, but vintage appeal to it and accentuate those knobs, she decided to use a black chalky paint called Carbon.
 Every gal needs a little black dress, right?

 Last, after two coats and some distressing fun, she applied a hand-rubbed wax topcoat with my furniture wax.
 Finally, here is the after of that Craigslist outdated dresser…

 Isn’t it such a timeless look?
 Those knobs set the stage, and the black “dress” give that classic feel.

 I think my daughter did a great job and totally gets mama’s thumbs up.
-Also, if you love this piece and would like it for your own, just head to my shop (SOLD).
+Likewise, if you love this piece and would like it for your own, just head to my online shop.

 In addition, we would both love it if you’d pin and share her outdated dresser makeover! ♥ Then, head below for some exciting news.

 Next, the subject of the excitement is this other Craigslist find…a waterfall chest of drawers.
 I’ll give you a hint…BEEP!
 Come see!!

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 Until next time!